nhsx/nhsx-internship-projects/content/projects.md

 # {{page.title}}

 Below is a list of internship projects which are continually being updated and added to.
 We also welcome project proposals from both prospective students and interested organisations.
-Please contact us at <a href="mailto:datascience@nhs.net">our mailbox</a> if you would have queries or would like to discus a proposal.
+Please contact us at <a href="mailto:datascience@nhs.net">our mailbox</a> if you would have queries or would like to discuss a proposal.

 ---

-## Newly Proposed and Open Projects
+## Open Projects Accepting Applications
 *These projects are currently open for applications in the Autumn.
-Happy to discuss the briefs and listen to suggestions to fine tune them*
+We are happy to discuss the briefs and hear suggestions to fine tune them*

 |:---:|---|
 |![area](https://img.shields.io/badge/PETs-red) &nbsp; ![technique](https://img.shields.io/badge/HomomorphicEncryption-lightgrey) &nbsp; ![datamodality](https://img.shields.io/badge/TabularData-green) &emsp; &emsp; &emsp; &emsp; &emsp; |[Applied Privacy Enhancing Technologies in Healthcare](https://nhsx.github.io/nhsx-internship-projects/pets-in-healthcare/)|